infiniteflight/infiniteflight-docs/manual/pilot-user-interface/systems.md

 Step 2

 : When you press and hold, an option box and the selected system box will appear next to the systems button.
-The current system will have a solid orange box next to it ( **2** )
+The current system will have a solid orange box next to it.

 Step 3

-: There are 5 different systems, but the options available vary dependant on the aircraft variant.
+: There are 5 different systems, but the options available vary dependent on the aircraft variant.
 Whilst continuing to hold your finger on the screen, slide between the aircraft systems in the option box.
-A hollow orange box will move, and once you have highlighted the system you want displayed, release your finger ( **3** )
+A hollow orange box will move, and once you have highlighted the system you want displayed, release your finger.

 Step 4

-: The system box will change to the selected system, and various options within this system can then be selected ( **4** )
+: The system box will change to the selected system, and various options within this system can then be selected.